 In Indiana, personal injury legal claims stem from accidents that result in emotional, psychological, or physical injury.
 An average of 400,000 personal injury legal claims are filed each year in the U.S., 92% of which are filed as a result of vehicle accidents.

 Most personal injury cases are settled before they ever go to court.
 However, you may not receive the settlement you’re owed if you engage in the legal process on your own.
 If you hire an expert personal injury lawyer, you can trust that they will fight to ensure you receive valid compensation for your claim.
+For example, if you’re involved in a vehicular collision, a truck accident injury lawyer in South Bend will have the specialized knowledge to manage the complexities of trucking laws and regulations, which can be pivotal in securing a fair settlement in such cases.

 Indiana is a comparative fault state: This means the courts determine who holds fault for your accident, and if you bear partial fault, the amount of personal injury damages you can seek are limited.